OSGeo/gdal/doc/source/drivers/vector/shapefile.rst

 The following :ref:`configuration options <configoptions>` are
 available:

+- .. config:: SHAPE_REWIND_ON_WRITE
+     :choices: YES, NO

-- :decl_configoption:`SHAPE_REWIND_ON_WRITE` can be set to NO to prevent the shapefile writer to correct the winding order of exterior/interior rings to be conformant with the one mandated by the Shapefile specification.
+     can be set to NO to prevent the shapefile writer to correct the winding order of exterior/interior rings to be conformant with the one mandated by the Shapefile specification.
 This can be useful in some situations where a MultiPolygon passed to the shapefile writer is not really a compliant Single Feature polygon, but originates from example from a MultiPatch object (from a Shapefile/FileGDB/PGeo datasource).

      Starting with GDAL 3.7, for Polygon/MultiPolygon, the default value is NO, with the effect that the winding order of rings will be determined from the outer/inner rings of the input Polygon/MultiPolygon, and not as a post process topological analysis like done in previous GDAL versions, which could cause troubles for non-planar 3D geometries.

+- .. config:: SHAPE_RESTORE_SHX
+     :choices: YES, NO
+     :default: NO
+     :since: 2.1

-- :decl_configoption:`SHAPE_RESTORE_SHX` (GDAL >= 2.1): can be set to YES
-  (default NO) to restore broken or absent .shx file from associated .shp file during opening.
+     can be set to YES to restore broken or absent .shx file from associated .shp file during opening.

+- .. config:: SHAPE_2GB_LIMIT
+     :choices: YES

-- :decl_configoption:`SHAPE_2GB_LIMIT` can be set to YES to strictly enforce the 2 GB file size limit when updating a shapefile.
+     can be set to YES to strictly enforce the 2 GB file size limit when updating a shapefile.
 If nothing is set, a warning will be emitted when the 2 GB limit is reached.

+- .. config:: OGR_ORGANIZE_POLYGONS
+     :choices: DEFAULT

-- :decl_configoption:`OGR_ORGANIZE_POLYGONS` can be set to DEFAULT to activate a full analysis based on topological relationships of the parts of the polygons to make sure that the ring ordering of all polygons are correct according to the OGC Simple Feature convention.
+     can be set to DEFAULT to activate a full analysis based on topological relationships of the parts of the polygons to make sure that the ring ordering of all polygons are correct according to the OGC Simple Feature convention.

+- .. config:: SHAPE_ENCODING

-- :decl_configoption:`SHAPE_ENCODING` may be used to override the encoding interpretation of the shapefile with any encoding supported by CPLRecode or to "" to avoid any recoding.
+     may be used to override the encoding interpretation of the shapefile with any encoding supported by :cpp:func:`CPLRecode` or to "" to avoid any recoding.

 Examples
 --------